 5) Audition Your Stains

 Ready to turn inspiration into reality?
 We’re here to take you every step of the way, from prep to finish.
-Watch our how-to video to see how we do it, then download the PDF for the step-by-step method.
+Watch this handy how-to video to see how it’s done, then download the PDF for the step-by-step method.

 Pint-sized samples are available in all ARBORCOAT opacities as well as Solid Stains, which are available in all 3,500+ Benjamin Moore colors.